Compensation of Phase Noise in Massive-MIMO Uplink Communications Based on Expectation-Maximization Algorithm: System description

-{ The second type of pilots, used within the frame only to perform coarse phase detection, consists of blocks of $N_{o,t}$ pilots, transmitted every $R$ data symbol periods.
-In a given block, the $i$-th pilot, $i=1,\dots,N_{o,t}$, is obtained by switching off all transmit antennas but the ones that are fed by the $i$-th transmit oscillator, which send symbols known at the receiver.} Such phase pilots are used to obtain a rough estimate of sum phase-noise processes at pilot positions, after which MMSE filtering is performed to yield an estimate of \emph{atomic} phase-noise processes.
+The second type of pilots, used within the frame only to perform coarse phase detection, consists of blocks of $O_{t}$ pilots, transmitted every $R$ data symbol periods.
+In a given block, the $i$-th pilot, $i=1, \dots, O_{t}$, is obtained by switching off all transmit antennas but the ones that are fed by the $i$-th transmit oscillator, which send symbols known at the receiver.
+Such phase pilots are used to obtain a rough estimate of sum phase-noise processes at pilot positions, after which MMSE filtering is performed to yield an estimate of \emph{atomic} phase-noise processes.
 Finally, linear interpolation allows to obtain an initial phase estimate also for data positions, which will constitute a starting point for the EM-based receiver described in the next subsection.
 For more details on the EM initialization, see \cite{Tarable13}.
-For clarity, in Fig. \ref{fig:Frame_structure}, we have depicted the structure of the frame with the diverse pilot and data transmission intervals.